Technology Literacy Opens Doors to Careers

 Among those skills: using Salesforce, a leading customer relationship management system.
 Salesforce is used by 150,000 companies across numerous sectors, including consumer goods, financial services, health care and life sciences, media, hospitality, and technology and engineering.
 Many nonprofits use Salesforce as well.
 Experience with the platform is a sought-after skill.

-According to Chrys Hutchings, managing director of the Bates Center, Lewis & Clark is among the first liberal arts colleges to offer an in-person, 4-credit Salesforce course that prepares students to take the Salesforce Associate Credential Exam.
+According to Chrys Hutchings, managing director of the Bates Center, Lewis & Clark is proud to be the first liberal arts college to offer an in-person, 4-credit Salesforce course that prepares students to take the Salesforce Associate Credential Exam.

 Horsted was one of 14 Lewis & Clark students who enrolled in the Low-Code, No-Code Software for Entrepreneurship course offered last spring through the Bates Center for Entrepreneurship and Leadership.
 She believes that having the certification on her resume will communicate key strengths to potential employers.